-Undergraduate students of The King's University have the option of seeking experiential learning credit based on the demonstration and documentation of competencies learned from years of practical ministry or marketplace experiences.
+Undergraduate students of TKU have the option of seeking experiential learning credit based on the demonstration and documentation of competencies learned from years of practical ministry or marketplace experiences.
 Students who wish to earn experiential credit are required to complete UNIV3301 Portfolio Development.
 This course provides the background, tools and guidance needed to successfully submit a portfolio.
+Courses that are eligible for CLEP credit according to the current academic catalog are not eligible for Portfolio Development credit.